ikmb/crc1526/data_policy/1.0/data_policy.md

 ### Data producers / PIs

-Principal investigators within the CRC are responsible for communicating their data generation plans to the INF project to ensure that all data can be captured in the data management system of the CRU.
+Principal investigators within the CRC are responsible for communicating their data generation plans to the INF project to ensure that all data can be captured in the data management system of the CRC.

 The INF project, where possible, shall be designated a data recipient for all sequencing projects.